 - c.
-Candidates may then be re-engaged for such a period as will make up a continuous period of 21 years of service should they fulfil such criteria as laid down by the Deputy Chief of Staff (Support) in regards to such matters as conduct rating, physical fitness and medical category. - d.
-A currently serving member who enlisted in the Permanent Defence Force on or after 1 Jan 1994 may, subject to Defence Force Regulations and to meeting certain criteria and conditions, be permitted to continue in service up to the age of 60 years to the rank of Sergeant and all higher enlisted ranks. - e.
-Upon successful completion of the training course, graduates are eligible for the award of a QQI Level 7 Bachelor of Engineering Technology in Military Aviation Technology (B.Eng.
+Accommodation can be provided. - d.
+The normal retirement age for enlisted Defence Force personnel is 62 years of age. - e.
+Upon successful completion of the Aircraft Maintenance Technician course, graduates are eligible for the award of a QQI Level 7 Bachelor of Engineering Technology in Military Aviation Technology (B.Eng.
 Tech.
-Level 7) on completion of the requisite modules.
-Trainee Military Aircraft Systems Technicians will also sit the EASA Part 66 modules to obtain theoretical knowledge for EASA B1.1 (FW Turbine), or B1.3 (RW Turbine), or B2 (Avionics) licence requirements. - f.
-A Trainee Military Aircraft Systems Technician will be withdrawn from completing the training programme if: - they fail to show satisfactory progress at any time during the course of training, or fails to pass the examinations required to progress on the course, or fails to develop the qualities requisite for the satisfactory completion of the course, or if their conduct or service is unsatisfactory or - as a result of examination by a Medical Board, where, at any time, they are found to be in a medical category lower than that prescribed or, - at their own written request.
+Level 7).
+Aircraft Maintenance Technician students will also sit the EASA Part 66 modules to obtain theoretical knowledge for EASA B1.1 (FW Turbine), or B1.3 (RW Turbine), or B2 (Avionics) licence requirements. - f.
+A student will be removed from the Aircraft Maintenance Technician course if: - they fail to show satisfactory progress at any time during the course of training, or fail to pass the examinations required to progress on the course, or fail to develop the qualities requisite for the satisfactory completion of the course, or if their conduct or service is unsatisfactory or - as a result of examination by a Medical Board, where, at any time, they are found to be in a medical category lower than that prescribed or, - at their own written request.

-A technician who has been removed from the training programme (except as a result of the results of a Medical Board examination as outlined above), will be permitted to seek discharge by purchase from the Defence Force, or, subject to the recommendation of their Commanding Officer, will be permitted to remain in the Defence Forces as a line soldier.
-A technician who is permitted to remain in the Defence Force as a line soldier, and who has previous service in the Defence Force, will be bound by the terms of their new enlistment.
+A student who has been removed from the training course (except as a result of the determination of a Medical Board as outlined above), will be permitted to seek discharge by purchase from the Defence Force, or, subject to the recommendation of their Commanding Officer, may be permitted to remain in service in the Line Class.
+In this case, a person who has previous service in the Permanent Defence Force, will be bound by the terms of their new enlistment.

 - g.
-A candidate leaving the Permanent Defence Force voluntarily following their date of attestation, will be required to pay such cost for discharge as is specified in Defence Forces Regulations A10. - h.
-On successful completion of training, technicians will routinely be posted to aircraft maintenance duties in the Air Corps. - i.
-Under the terms of the Defence Amendment Act 2006, all Defence Forces personnel, if selected, are expected to serve overseas from time to time.
+A student leaving the Permanent Defence Force voluntarily following their date of attestation, will be required to pay the following: - i. such costs for discharge as specified in Defence Forces Regulations A10, and - ii. they shall refund to the Minister all monies expended on their training in accordance with the undertaking (as per 11c above).
+The period of the undertaking will not exceed 8 years, which will commence upon completion of course and training.

+- h.
+On successful completion of training, technicians will be normally be posted to aircraft maintenance duties in the Air Corps. - i.
+Under the terms of the Defence Amendment Act 2006, all Defence Forces personnel, if selected, are expected to serve overseas from time to time. - j.
+Upon successful completion of basic military training (Phase 1) students on the AMT course will be paid Military Service Allowance (MSA). - k.
+Students on the AMT course shall be required to complete security duties, State ceremonial duties and other duties as directed by the General Officer Commanding the Air Corps. - 1.
+Students on the AMT course are subject to deployment in accordance with the exigencies of the service. - m.
-j.
 Successful candidates will be required to undertake compulsory random drug testing throughout their career in the Defence Force in accordance with the Defence Act 1954 and the Defence Force Regulation A7.

+PART 2

-GUIDE TO THE AIR CORPS TRAINEE MILITARY AIRCRAFT SYSTEMS TECHNICIAN TRAINING PROGRAMME 2024
+GUIDE TO THE AIR CORPS AIRCRAFT MAINTENANCE TECHNICIAN TRAINING COURSE 2025

-1. THE AIR CORPS
+1. THE AIR CORPS AIRCRAFT MAINTENANCE TECHNICIAN COURSE